Link Your Mailbox to Apollo

 Check the error status (non-Gmail)

-If you've connected a non-Gmail mailbox to Apollo and encounter an error, refer to this Nylas error status glossary to help identify and address the specific cause of error.
+If you've connected a non-Gmail mailbox to Apollo and encounter an error, check out Nylas Support to help identify and address the specific cause of error.

 Speak to Support